 Notice the <NavMenu> tag in the Layout page above.
 That's a component that contains the HTML and the hide-and-show logic to show the sidebar nav menu.

 Components are the lowest-level UI element in Blazor.
-Components are simply a .cshtml file.
+They are simply a .cshtml file.
 Any .cshtml you create has a matching class and that class component becomes available as an HTML tag to pull in the component.
-So the NavMenu.cshtml page becomes a <NavMenu> component you can embed into another page or component.
+So, the NavMenu.cshtml page becomes a <NavMenu> component you can embed into another page or component.

 Components are similar to MVC Partials, but they’re much more powerful because you can pass values to the component.
-Inside a component's implementation, you can mark properties with a [Parameter] attribute that let the property access attribute values set on the host page/component.
-The values don't have to be strings; they can be any .NET value or reference, which makes it very easy to pass data from parent to client.
+Inside a component's implementation, you can mark properties with a [Parameter] attribute that let the property access HTML attribute values set on the host page/component.
+The values don't have to be strings.
+They can be any .NET value or reference, which makes it very easy to pass data from parent to client.

 Here's a simple component that takes the time display logic I showed in the Hello page and creates a component from it: